Icelandic 3 for English Speakers

 Clear pronunciation

 I emphasize pronunciation.
 It is essential for the other person to understand you and to minimize the number of times an Icelander switches to English when speaking with you.
 You don’t need to speak like a native speaker; you need clear Icelandic.
 Having clear pronunciation also helps you to understand others.
-As an additional benefit, you’ll learn about the pronunciation of other languages and understand why you pronounce things the way you do (this is important to know what to do).

 Materials